2016 Presidential Campaign Hacking Fast Facts

 Timeline:

+March 19, 2016 - Clinton campaign chairman John Podesta receives a phishing email masked as an alert from Google that another user had tried to access his account.
+It contains a link to a page where Podesta can change his password.
+He shares the email with a staffer from the campaign's help desk.
+The staffer replies with a typo - instead of typing "This is an illegitimate email," the staffer types "This is a legitimate email."
+Podesta follows the instructions and types a new password, allowing hackers to access his emails.

+June 12, 2016 - During an interview on British television, WikiLeaks founder Julian Assange says that the website has obtained and will publish a batch of Clinton emails.

-June 14, 2016 - The Washington Post reports hackers working for the Russian government accessed the Democratic National Committee's computer system, stealing oppositional research on Donald Trump and viewing staffers' emails and chat exchanges.
+June 14, 2016 - The Washington Post reports hackers working for the Russian government accessed the DNC's computer system, stealing oppositional research on Donald Trump and viewing staffers' emails and chat exchanges.
 The Kremlin, however, denies that the government was linked to the hack, and a US official tells CNN that investigators have not yet concluded that the cyberattack was directed by the Russian government.

-June 14, 2016 - The Washington Post reports hackers working for the Russian government accessed the Democratic National Committee's computer system, stealing oppositional research on Donald Trump and viewing staffers' emails and chat exchanges.
-The Kremlin, however, denies that the government was linked to the hack, and a US official tells CNN that investigators have not yet concluded that the cyberattack was directed by the Russian government.

 June 15, 2016 - A cybersecurity firm hired by the DNC posts a public notice on its website describing an attack on the political committee's computer network by two groups associated with Russian intelligence.
 According to the post, two Russian-backed groups called "Cozy Bear" and "Fancy Bear" tunneled into the committee's computer system.
 In response, a blogger called Guccifer 2.0 claims that he alone conducted the hack, not the Russians.
 As proof, he posts internal DNC memos and opposition research on Trump.
 Furthermore, Guccifer 2.0 claims to have passed along thousands of files to WikiLeaks.
-Trump offers his own theory on the origins of the attack: suggesting in a statement that the DNC hacked itself to distract from Hillary Clinton's email scandal.
+Trump offers his own theory on the origins of the attack: suggesting in a statement that the DNC hacked itself to distract from Clinton's email scandal.

-July 22, 2016 - Days before the Democratic National Convention, WikiLeaks posts nearly 20,000 emails hacked from the DNC server.
+July 22, 2016 - Days before the Democratic National Convention, WikiLeaks publishes nearly 20,000 emails hacked from the DNC server.
 The documents include notes in which DNC chair Debbie Wasserman Schultz insults staffers from the Bernie Sanders campaign and messages that suggest the organization was favoring Clinton rather than remaining neutral.
 Wasserman Schultz resigns in the aftermath of the leak.

 July 25, 2016 - The FBI announces it has launched an investigation into the DNC hack.
 Although the statement doesn't indicate that the agency has a particular suspect or suspects in mind, US officials tell CNN they think the cyberattack is linked to Russia.

-July 27, 2016 - During a press conference, Trump declares Russia may have hacked the State Department.
-He connects the suspected Russian cyberattack on the DNC to Clinton's use of a private email server while she was Secretary of State.
+July 27, 2016 - During a press conference, Trump talks about Clinton's use of a private email server while she was secretary of state and calls on hackers to find deleted emails.
 "Russia, if you're listening, I hope you're able to find the 30,000 emails that are missing," says Trump.
 Newt Gingrich, a Trump surrogate, defends Trump in a Tweet, dismissing the comment as a "joke."

 August 12, 2016 - Hackers publish cell phone numbers and personal email addresses for Nancy Pelosi and other members of the Democratic Congressional Campaign Committee.
 Pelosi says she has received "obscene and sick calls" from strangers.
 She advises targeted colleagues not to allow children or family members to answer the phone or read text messages.